piffpaffpuff/woocommerce-delivery-notes/readme.txt

 = 3.0.5 =

-**Known issue: Printing won't work when your account section uses SSL and the rest of the page doesn't.
+**Known issue: Printing won't work when your account uses SSL and the rest of the page doesn't.
 The issue will be fixed in a future version.**

 * Added SKU to the template
 * Modified the alignment of product attributes in the template